The weekend when Europe's giants were humbled

 Last updated on .From the section European Football

 It's not often Bayern Munich, Real Madrid, Paris St-Germain and Barcelona lose a league game.
 It's even more rare that two or three of these giants are defeated on the same weekend.
-So the chances of all four losing on the same weekend is pretty unlikely.
+So the chances of all four losing on the same weekend are pretty unlikely.

 But that's exactly what happened across Europe's top divisions on Saturday and Sunday, as all four clubs' unbeaten starts to the season ended.